Wallets & ScriptPubKeys

 types over their lifetime.

-From blockd’s perspective, both paths produce the same thing: a set of scripthashes to query against the indexer, subscribe to for new activity, and use to identify inputs and outputs in the transaction history.
+From blockd’s perspective, all three paths produce the same thing: a set of scripthashes to query against the indexer, subscribe to for new activity, and use to identify inputs and outputs in the transaction history.
 The pubkeys_set is the named container for that set.
 The next page covers how pubkeys_sets are named, managed, and secured.